 The Thinker isn’t just another boring blog theme.
 It’s an elegant solution to all the common problems you might face as a blogger or content creator running a membership site.
 You can easily create beautiful landing pages with this multipurpose website template without any coding experience at all.

 It can be tough to find an impressive free WordPress theme built especially for creating membership websites.
-However, with prices starting at $59, investing in a premium membership-focused theme is pretty budget friendly.
+However, with prices starting at $49 per year, investing in a premium membership-focused theme is well worth it.

-If you do decide to purchase one of these premium WordPress themes for your membership site, you’ll get access to a professional set of templates and a useful feature list, along with a support team you can turn to if you run into any difficulties.
+If you do decide to purchase one of these premium WordPress themes for your membership site, you’ll get access to professional templates and a useful features, along with premium support you can turn to if you run into any difficulties.

 Of course, all good WordPress themes work with MemberPress and other leading membership-site plugins.
-However, if you’d appreciate a collection of relevant content and features, choosing a theme designed with membership sites in mind has many benefits.
+However, if you’re going for the best of the best, choosing a theme designed with membership sites in mind is your best bet.

 Which theme would you choose for your membership site?
 Let us know in the comments below.